Wellington Church: Current work

 The church ministers to the surrounding Hillhead community, and to the staff and student body of the university which has grown to surround the church's site.
 Although the university maintains its own chapel, the University of Glasgow Memorial Chapel, in the nearby Gilbert-Scott buildings, the Wellington hosts both religious and secular university events.
 The church also hosts musical concerts, and recitals played on its original Forster and Andrews pipe organ.

-The congregation is actively involved in social justice issues, such as the Make Poverty History campaign in 2005.
-The congregation had previously won Scotland's eco-congregation award in November 2004.
+The congregation has been actively involved in social justice issues, such as the Make Poverty History campaign in 2005 and events surrounding the 2021 United Nations Climate Change Conference.
+The congregation won Scotland's eco-congregation award in November 2004.
+The Wellington building has hosted numerous social justice activist organizations in the past, such as Scottish CND.

+Wellington operates the Crypt Café catering mostly to the local student and academic population at Glasgow University during weekdays from breakfast to lunch.

+Since 2004, Wellington has hosted the International Welcome Club, an initiative to "extend the hand of Christian friendship to anyone new to the city - student, migrant worker, asylum seeker or visitor from anywhere" by offering informal free English language tuition online via Zoom on Wednesdays, face to face in the Crypt Café on Thursdays, and via other seasonal events.

 In 2006, it was proposed that Wellington Church merged with the neighbouring congregation of Lansdowne Church.
 This was due to declining attendances at both congregations and the cost of maintaining the Lansdowne building.
 However, in June 2007 the congregation of Lansdowne rejected the proposed vote on the union at that time.

+In 2022 an arrangement was reached with Glasgow University to use Wellington's sanctuary as a lecture theatre during term time.

 Wellington Church is within the Church of Scotland's Presbytery of Glasgow.